 9. Take advantage of transport discounts

-Did you know SMRT has a programme where you can travel for free as long as tap out of the 18 city areas* before 7.45am on weekdays?
+Did you know SMRT has a program where you can travel for free as long as tap out of the 18 city areas* before 7.45am on weekdays?
 If that is too early for you, you can still get 50 cents off your train fare if you exit at any of the 18 stations* between 7.45am and 8.00am on weekdays.

 *Bayfront, Bras Basah, Bugis, Chinatown, City Hall, Clarke Quay, Dhoby Ghaut, Downtown, Esplanade, Lavender, Marina Bay, Orchard, Outram Park, Promenade, Raffles Place, Somerset, Tanjong Pagar and Telok Ayer.